 A quality dash cam with built-in capacitors will greatly decrease the chances of overheating.
 When buying a new camera, read the product description carefully.
 Many of the products will list the optimum temperature range for the camera.

 Most of them can take cold temperatures as low as 20 below zero and temperatures as high as 60 degrees Celsius.
+Check out this review on the viofo A129 duo that is excellent in extreme temperatures.

 Where is the best place to put a dash cam?